Attend the Transit Oriented Development conference in the nation's Capital!

 Leading developers, cutting edge designers, planners, elected officials, building users, and investors are coming together to network and share the excitement and best practices of Transit Oriented Development.
 Get involved in the hot real estate & communitydevelopmenttrend sweeping the U.S.

-TRANSIT ORIENTED DEVELOPMENT(TOD) is the exciting fast growing trend in creating vibrant, livable communities.
-Also known as TOD, it's the creation of compact, walkable communities centered around high quality train systems.
+TRANSIT ORIENTED DEVELOPMENT is the exciting fast growing trend in creating vibrant, livable, sustainable communities.
+Also known as TOD, it's the creation of compact, walkable, mixed-use communities centered around high quality train systems.
 This makes it possible to live a lower-stress life without complete dependence on a car for mobility and survival.

-Transit oriented development is also a major solution to the serious and growing problems of climate change and global energy supply by creating dense, walkable communities that greatly reduce the need for driving.
+Transit oriented development is also a major solution to the serious and growing problems of climate change and global energy security by creating dense, walkable communities that greatly reduce the need for driving and energy consumption.
 This type of living arrangement can reduce driving by up to 85%.

 FACTORS DRIVING THE TREND TOWARD TOD

 -Rapidly growing, mind-numbing traffic congestion nation-wide

 -Growing distaste for suburbia and fry-pit strip development

 -Growing desire for quality urban lifestyle